 94 Tanjong Pagar Road Singapore 088515

 This cafe offers pretty good value in spite of its central (read: expensive) location.
-Pastas (including chilli crab and kale, and smoked salmon and mushroom) are all $15, while their baked eggs on multigrain toast and sides like beef sausage or smoked salmon and kale are priced at $12.
-Their sandwiches are also a good deal at $8 to $9, and all-day breakfast generally costs between $8 to $17.
-With The Entertainer, slash the price of your meal further—the one-for-one deal means you can have eggs benedict for a mere $6 per person.
+Pastas, including creamy tom yum, smoked salmon aglio olio, turkey bacon and mushroom, are all $16, while their egg dishes are priced between $12 to $17.
+Their sandwiches cost $12, and all-day brunches generally cost between $14 to $15.
+With The Entertainer, slash the price of your meal further—the 1-for-1 deal means you can have eggs benedict for a mere $6 per person.

 Keep updated with all the news!